in

 Five things to know about Saint Patrick

 Observe these five things on St. Patrick’s Day.
-As in previous years, March 17 will see the celebration of Saint Patrick’s Day.
-Here are five things to know about this Irish festival in the interim.1.
+As in previous years, March 17 will be the celebration of Saint Patrick’s Day.
+Here are five things to know about this Irish festival in the interim 1.
 SAINT PATRICK WAS NOT BORN IN IRELAND INITIALLY.
+Irish Festival

 Contrary to common opinion, blue, not green, is the color associated with St. Patrick’s Day.
 Shamrocks came to represent patriotism following the Irish Rebellion.

-3. The Irish in the United States were the ones to begin celebrating.
+3. The Irish in the United States were the ones to begin celebrating the Irish festival

 Saint.
 Patrick’s Day was first observed on March 17 in American communities where there was a sizable Irish diaspora in the 18th century in an effort to establish their identity and forge connections with their community.